ghostbsd/documentation/source/user/FAQ.md

 ### Why can't I compile code or ports on GhostBSD?

-GhostBSD no longer comes with dev tools preinstalled.
-To enable the capability to compile code and ports, install all GhostBSD*dev packages using the following command.
+GhostBSD no longer comes with development tools preinstalled.
+To enable the capability to compile code and ports, install the GhostBSD*-dev packages.
+These packages include essential build tools, compilers, and libraries necessary for software development.
+Use the following command to install them:

+pkg install ghostbsd-devel

 ```
 sudo pkg install -g 'GhostBSD*-dev'